More and more in the news today, you’ll see the lists of the health benefits that come from smoking weed. And they’re not wrong.

 - Get Motivation from Your Friends and Family

-The first things you need to do is involve your friends and family in your venture.
+The first thing you need to do is involve your friends and family in your venture.
 They can be your biggest motivation and can help you stay positive 24/7.
-Without their help and support you will feel lonely, even depressed and might want to go back.
+Without their help and support, you will feel lonely, even depressed, and might want to go back.

 - Find a Healthy Replacement Activity